-Both our cottages have been rated 4* Gold by Visit England.
+Both our cottages have been rated 4* Gold by Visit England and this year gained the additional accolade of a Trip Adviser Certificate of Excellence.
 The Bee’s Knees adjoins the main house with The Borrowers adjacent in the courtyard, both have dedicated garden areas as well as sharing the communal gardens and amenities.
 Situated in Banham, between Thetford and Norwich just South of Attleborough, we are ideal for visits to Banham Zoo, the Snetterton Motor Circuit, Bressingham Steam Museum, Englands only Whisky distillery (The English Whisky Company) and several other Norfolk and local Breckland attractions including a day out at the races at Fakenham Race Course or Great Yarmouth.
 See for yourselves the wonderful wildlife at Minismere (home of Springwatch).
 Indulge yourself with a spa day at Centre Parcs at Elvedon which is easily reached or in The Retreat in the famous Jarrolds Department store in Norwich.
 If steam trains are your particular love then we are only 20 minutes away from the longest heritage railway in East Anglia.
 The Mid Norfolk Railway runs between Wymondham and Dereham.
 There are wonderful museums in Norwich and surrounding towns and also several beautiful National Trust and English Heritage places within easy reach to visit – Felbrigg is a particular favourite of ours.
 Petrol heads and extreme speed lovers will welcome the opportunity to visit the Lotus factory which is situated in Hethel – if you have ever fantasised about driving one of their cars, now is your chance!!
 Oh and I almost forgot to mention that if your particular dream is to experience a hot air balloon ride then just over a mile away from the cottage you can do just this with Breckland Balloons; soar high above the Norfolk landscape, see the Broads and much more from a unique birds eye point of view! then be back in the comfort of your cottage within minutes and share with us the experience (sadly I have to do this vicariously through guests as I have a total fear of heights)